When you buy with our links, we may earn a commission. See how we work with brands here.

 Off-Gassing

-Off-gassing is the release of a gas that was dissolved or trapped within a material.
+Off-gassing is the release of a gas that was trapped within a material.
 You can also think of this as the mattress smell.
-In many cases, foam mattresses have a strong smell when new.
+In many cases, mattresses (especially those that contain foam) have a strong smell when new.

 Our off-gassing score is a subjective assessment based on the period of time it takes for any strong smell to fully dissipate.